vmsilvamolina/vmsilvamolina.github.io/_posts/2019-01-01-aws-lambda-powershell-twitter.md

   New-AWSPowerShellLambdaPackage -ScriptPath .\TwitterBlog.ps1 -OutputPackage fileUploader.zip
 {% endhighlight %}

-And upload the file on the AWS Lambda console, specifying the **LambdaHandler** (appear on the output from the above command) on the *Function Code* section.
+And upload the file on the AWS Lambda console, specifying the **LambdaHandler** (appearing on the output from the above command) on the *Function Code* section.

 After that, click on the **Save** button.